New Here? Get the Free Newsletter

 Single Premium Immediate Annuity: Why They’re Useful and When to Buy Them

-The following is an excerpt from my book Can I Retire?
+The following is an excerpt from an older edition of my book Can I Retire?
 Managing a Retirement Portfolio Explained in 100 Pages or Less.
+(Newer edition here.)

-Many annuities (maybe even most) are a raw deal for investors.
+Most annuities are a raw deal for investors.
 They carry needlessly high expenses and surrender charges, and their contracts are so complex that very few investors can properly assess whether the annuity is a good investment.

-That said, one specific type of annuity can be an extremely useful tool for retirement planning: the single premium immediate annuity (SPIA).
+That said, one specific type of annuity can be a particularly useful tool for retirement planning: the single premium immediate annuity (SPIA).

 What’s a SPIA?

-A single premium immediate lifetime annuity is a contract with an insurance company whereby:
+A single premium immediate annuity is a contract with an insurance company whereby:

 1. You pay them a sum of money up front (known as a premium), and